Notimatica/docs/examples.md

   <div class="callout callout-warning" role="alert">

-  #### Attention!
+  #### Please Note

   This behaviour is fully disabled for sites that use HTTP popup fallback.
-Otherwise popup will be blocked by browser.
+Otherwise popup will be blocked by a browser.

   </div>